savoirfairelinux/jami-libclient/README.md

 # libringclient

-libringclient is a client library for Ring
+libringclient is a client library for GNU Ring

-For more information about the ring project, see the following:
+For more information about the GNU Ring project, see the following:
 - Main website: https://ring.cx/
 - Bug tracker: https://tuleap.ring.cx/projects/ring/
 - Repositories: https://gerrit-ring.savoirfairelinux.com